A series of Science Fiction

 - Genius Ditz: prot has shades of this in the book, where tests reveal that outside astrology and physics, along with some related fields, his knowledge of other areas of study is average to non-existent.

-- Humans Are Bastards: In the book however he notes humans are ignorant of the damage they do to themselves, their planet and other animals, and writes in his journal that unless a radical society shift takes place he doubts the species will survive.
+- Humans Are Bastards: In sharp contrast to the film's Humans Are Flawed but Humans Are Special stance, prot notes humans are ignorant of the damage they do to themselves, their planet and other animals, and writes in his journal that unless a radical society shift takes place he doubts the species will survive.

 - Law of Alien Names: Averted.
 The (uncapitalized) "prot" is a vowel shorter than its pronunciation would imply.